mvelusce/pi-habits-tracker/docs/PWA_SETUP.md

 ## Overview

-The Habits Tracker is now configured as a **Progressive Web App (PWA)**, which allows users to install it on their devices (Android, iOS, desktop) and use it like a native app.
+The Wellness Log is now configured as a **Progressive Web App (PWA)**, which allows users to install it on their devices (Android, iOS, desktop) and use it like a native app.

 ## What Changed